-Killybegs is a small town of around 1500 people but it has a long history of being one of the most important fishing ports in Ireland and is Ireland’s deepest harbour
+Where is Killybegs in Ireland?
+Killybegs is a port town of around 1500 people, located on the south coast of County Donegal.
+Killybegs has a long history of being one of the most important fishing ports in Ireland and is Ireland’s deepest harbour

 How to get to Killybegs

 Many folks will arrive at Killybegs on a cruise and they are many and varied.
 If you are driving you will find Killybegs on google maps on the Wild Atlantic Way.
 I would recommend renting a car and driving the WAW as Killybegs and many other locations in Donegal are not reachable by public transport and there are no trains to Donegal anymore.

 From Donegal Town or Letterkenny, you will take the signposted N56 which will take you directly to Killybegs.